-Advocate for the elimination of State statutory and regulatory barriers that stand in the way of Dane County's efforts to optimize its BH Crisis Response System to include:
+Advocate for the elimination of State statutory and regulatory barriers that impede Dane County's efforts to optimize its BH Crisis Response System to include:

-- a) Statutes and regulations that will permit involuntary admissions to crisis response facilities, including the CTC; - b) In the interim, request a variance from the Wisconsin Department of Health Services to allow the Dane County CTC and its crisis stabilization facilities to accept involuntary admissions.
-A precedent has been established by DHS regarding a similar waiver for the Detox Center operated by Tellurian; - c) Medicaid eligibility expansion under the Affordable Care Act (ACA); - d) Medicaid administrative rules that recognize the crisis response continuum of care to include the crisis call center, MCTs, crisis facility types and the array of provider types employed therein; - e) Medicaid payment rates and types of reimbursement that make a robust crisis system sustainable in the long term; & - f) Enforcement of Parity Laws, requiring commercial health insurers to pay for BH crisis response as these health plans do for emergency medical response.
+- a) Medicaid eligibility expansion under the Affordable Care Act (ACA); - b) Medicaid payment rates and types of reimbursement that make a robust crisis system sustainable in the long term; & - c) Enforcement of Parity Laws, requiring commercial health insurers to pay for BH crisis response as these health plans do for emergency medical response.
 This should not be the continued responsibility of taxpayers to assume crisis care costs for enrollees with commercial health insurance.

-5. Startup and Operational Costs
+5. CTC Startup and Operational Costs